astonishingwolf/NGD/README.md

 ---

 ## 🔓 Code Availability
 Due to personal reasons, I’m currently unable to fully open-source the code.
-I plan to release the complete and polished version after **CVPR**.
+I plan to release the complete and polished version after CVPR deadline.
 For now, you can access an **unpolished version** of the code here:
 👉 [https://github.com/astonishingwolf/NeuralGarmentRecon](https://github.com/astonishingwolf/NeuralGarmentRecon)